microsoft/lignator/README.md

         - default
             - error

-> So with this hierachy in mind, if you supplied the template as both a cli argument and an environment variable, it would use the cli argunment.
+> So with this hierarchy in mind, if you supplied the template as both a cli argument and an environment variable, it would use the cli argument.

 > You don't have to provide all the items as either cli arugments or environment variables.
-You can mix and match them as needed, as long as you keep in mind the hierachy shown above.
+You can mix and match them as needed, as long as you keep in mind the hierarchy shown above.

 | Option       | Alias | Env Variable       | Required | Default           | Type    | Description                                                                              |
 | ------------ | ----- | ------------------ | -------- | ----------------- | ------  | ---------------------------------------------------------------------------------------- |